Funky Flashman: Fictional character biography

+During the skirmish, Flashman decides to leave with the Mother Box in hand, but it summons all of the Female Furies to him.
+In response, he jumps out the window as his house explodes.

 Funky Flashman was later seen as a member of Darkseid's Secret Society of Super Villains.

 Funky is later featured in many issues of Mister Miracle's own series.
-Tying into events in Justice League International, Funky forces Mister Miracle (AKA Scott Free) into an interstellar promotional campaign for the cleaning product Miracle Mister.
+Tying into events in Justice League International, Funky forces Mister Miracle into an interstellar promotional campaign for the cleaning product Miracle Mister.
 This tour ends up involving Manga Khan and the forces of Apokolips, both dangerous threats.
 Mister Miracle is forced to leave behind a robotic double, so as to go on Funky's trip.
-The robot is destroyed in Rockefeller Center, leading many to believe Scott Free himself had died.
+The robot is destroyed in Rockefeller Center, leading many to believe Miracle died.

 Flashman appears for two pages in Swamp Thing #76, "L'adoration De La terre" (September 1988), then part of Spontaneous Generation Bound Compilation #8, pp. 134 & 135, and later as the leader of the Secret Society of Super Villains in their series.

-He appeared in 2005's Son of Vulcan mini-series as the proprietor of a pawn shop that dealt in superhero and villain artifacts and equipment, and as a criminal go-between and procurer for a White Martian named A'monn A'mokk.
+He appeared in 2005's Son of Vulcan mini-series as the proprietor of a pawn shop that dealt in superhero and villain artifacts and equipment, and as a criminal go-between and procurer for White Martian A'monn A'mokk.

 He briefly appears in 2007's Doctor 13 limited series Architecture & Morality.
-He is seen operating Flashman Pre-Owned Auto, selling various superhero themed vehicles.
+He is seen operating Flashman Pre-Owned Auto, selling various superhero-themed vehicles.

 He appears in Adventure Comics, where he is apprehended by Red Robin and Superboy while driving through the streets of Paris with a stolen Mother Box.